united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-server/factoryinput/index.md

 ---
 title: "factoryinput"
 linktitle: "factoryinput"
-description: > Documentation of factoryinput
+description: Documentation of factoryinput
 ---

-{{% notice warning %}}
-This microservice is still in development and is not considered stable for production use.
+**This microservice is still in development and is not considered stable for production use.**
-{{% /notice %}}

 This program provides an REST endpoint, to send MQTT messages via HTTP requests.
 It is typically accessed via [grafana-proxy](../grafana-proxy).